 Click below to find out more about the admissions requirements and deadlines, student life, academics, majors and more.

-Emmanuel College is located in the rural setting of Franklin Springs, Georgia, less than an hour from Atlanta.
+Emmanuel College is located in the rural setting of Franklin Springs, Georgia, in the suburbs of Atlanta.

 If you want to see Emmanuel College for yourself, plan a visit.
 The best way to reach campus is to take Interstate 85 to Franklin Springs, or book a flight to the nearest airport, Hartsfield-Jackson Atlanta International.